sushrut141/pg_analytica/notes.md

       - 3k columnar files exported

- - test with all data types including null values
  - Create section in readme about perf improvements

  - Add export timing metrics to metadata